marmelab/react-admin/docs/Features.md

 This means you can use react-admin with any UI library you want - not only Material UI, but also [Ant Design](https://ant.design/), [Daisy UI](https://daisyui.com/), [Chakra UI](https://chakra-ui.com/), or even you own custom UI library.

-For instance, here a List view built [Ant Design](https://ant.design/):
+For instance, here a List view built with [Ant Design](https://ant.design/):

 ![List view built with Ant Design](./img/list_ant_design.png)